-This information applies to businesses in the state industrial relations system.
+This WA award summary applies to businesses in the state industrial relations system.
 It covers businesses (and their employees) which operate as:

-- ✓ sole traders (eg Jane Smith trading as Jane's Winery) - unincorporated partnerships (eg Jane and Bob Smith trading as Jane's Winery) - unincorporated trust arrangements (Jane and Bob Smith as trustees for Jane's Winery)
+- ✓ sole traders (e.g. Jane Smith trading as Jane's Winery) - unincorporated partnerships (e.g. Jane and Bob Smith trading as Jane's Winery) - unincorporated trust arrangements (e.g. Jane and Bob Smith as trustees for Jane's Winery) - incorporated associations and other non-profit bodies that are not trading or financial corporations

-This information does not cover businesses and organisations in the national 'fair work' industrial relations system which operate as:
+This summary does not cover businesses and organisations in the national 'fair work' industrial relations system which operate as:

-- Pty Ltd businesses that are trading or financial corporations (eg Smith Pty Ltd trading as Jane's Winery) - incorporated partnerships or incorporated trusts - incorporated associations and other non-profit bodies (that are trading or financial corporations)
+- Pty Ltd businesses that are trading or financial corporations (e.g. Smith Pty Ltd trading as Jane's Winery) - incorporated partnerships or incorporated trusts. - incorporated associations and other non-profit bodies that are trading or financial corporations